 Start Building Your Business Support System

-I believe that one of the most important elements of success in business is the strength of your support system.
+One of the most important elements of success in business is the strength of your support system.
 Even though you are "self-employed", you don't have to be in business alone.
 You will find that the strength of your connections, both personally and professionally, will help you grow your birth business.

 Find people in and out of the birth field who are supportive of you and your endeavor and who want to help you succeed.
 Surround yourself with people who will feed your passion and drive to create a successful practice, and limit your time around those you give you negative feedback or tell you why you cannot be a success.
 Your support system can consist of:

 - Family and friends.
 Your family and friends may not have the business expertise that you need, but they can sure offer you a lot of moral support, and they can help provide word-of-mouth advertising for you.